Brazil Data Center Water Consumption Market Size and Share

 Brazil Data Center Water Consumption Market Analysis by Mordor Intelligence

-The Brazil water consumption market for data centers reached 45.71 billion liters in 2025 and is forecast to climb to 85.65 billion liters by 2030, reflecting a 13.38% CAGR.
+The Brazil data center water consumption market reached 45.71 billion liters in 2025 and is forecast to climb to 85.65 billion liters by 2030, reflecting a 13.38% CAGR.
 Surging hyperscale investments, AI-centric compute loads, and supportive clean-energy policies together amplify water demand from cooling systems.
 Operators increasingly deploy direct-liquid cooling and closed-loop recycling to balance higher rack densities with sustainability targets.
-Regional build-outs remain concentrated in the renewable-rich North, yet rapid demand growth in the industrialized Southeast is redrawing supply-chain priorities.
-Meanwhile, potable water still dominates sourcing, but non-potable alternatives—treated effluent, reclaimed rainwater, and groundwater—are expanding as licensing hurdles tighten during drought cycles.
+Regional buildouts remain concentrated in the renewable-rich North, yet rapid demand growth in the industrialized Southeast is redrawing supply-chain priorities.
+Meanwhile, potable water still dominates the sourcing landscape, but non-potable alternatives, including treated effluent, reclaimed rainwater, and groundwater, are expanding as licensing hurdles tighten during drought cycles.

 Key Report Takeaways

-• By source of procurement, potable supplies accounted for 59% of the 2024 Brazil water consumption market share, while non-potable alternatives are advancing at 14.4% CAGR through 2030.
+• By source of procurement, potable supplies accounted for 59% of the 2024 Brazil data center water consumption market share, while non-potable alternatives are projected to advance at a 14.4% CAGR through 2030.

-• By region, the North maintained 41% share of the Brazil water consumption market size in 2024, while the Southeast is set to rise at a 16.1% CAGR to 2030.
+• By region, the North maintained a 41% share of the 2024 Brazil data center water consumption market, while the Southeast is expected to rise at a 16.1% CAGR through 2030.

 Segment Analysis